-Roasted Pumpkin Nachos are such a mouthwatering treat!
+Roasted Pumpkin or Butternut Squash Nachos are such a mouthwatering treat!
 I LOVED this recipe.
 It calls for a double layering of all the ingredients which makes it very rich and special indeed.
-Corn tortilla chips are layered with roasted pumpkin, black beans, a Chunky Homemade Salsa or pico de gallo, both a Mexican cheese blend and a hot pepper cheese, then garnished with cilantro, sliced green onions, and hot sauce if desired!
+Corn tortilla chips are layered with roasted pumpkin, or butternut squash, black beans, a Pico de Gallo or salsa, both a Mexican cheese blend and a hot pepper cheese, then garnished with cilantro, sliced green onions, and hot sauce if desired!
 Uh, times two!

 I was looking through hundreds (literally) of recipes for squash and came across one for Roasted Pumpkin Nachos that looked interesting.
 I pinned it and it has been pinned quite a bit from other pinners, as well.
 I finally got around to making Roasted Pumpkin Nachos a week ago.
 In fact, I made a couple of versions of it, and the best one is the one I include here.

 The recipe says you can make it with either pumpkin or butternut squash.
 I wanted to try my hand at pumpkin, and since I had never roasted my own pumpkin before, I got to learn how to do it!
 I shared my experiences in yesterday’s post.
 Check it out if you need to learn how to roast pumpkin, too.

+Here’s a close up so you can see the texture.
 I found this recipe worked better using two 8-oz. bags of cheese.
 One of the cheeses is a Mexican cheese blend but the other cheese needs to be a hot cheese blend, pepperjack, jalapeno or habanero cheddar cheese to give these nachos a little more zip.

 Here’s what I did.

 Layer corn tortilla chips on the bottom of a large casserole dish.
 These pictures are of the first batch I made which was a trial run using a small 8×12″ baking dish.